Throw Your Own Carton-Inspired Halloween Festivities

 (Photo: Taste of Home)

 Nothing gets you in the Halloween spirit like black cats and pumpkins!
-Try this tasty recipe that’s sure to be a hit with your party guests.
+Try this tasty recipe that’s sure to be a hit.
 Ingredients include cream cheese, pumpkin, confectioners’ sugar, pumpkin pie spice, honey, pie pastry, liquid egg and milk from cartons, food coloring, sugar and ground cinnamon.

 - 1 package (8 ounces) cream cheese, softened